toddknoblock/ista422/TKnoblock_Disc5_Lab04.md

 ## Exercise 5:  Deleting the Resource
 ### Task 1:  Delete the Web App
+	* Note:  Perform the Deletion process at the end of the term.
+Web App can be used throughout the course.
 1. On Dashboard, click the newly created Web App tile
 2. Within App Service, click "Delete" on the menu bar
 3. Type the App Name in dialog box